Fabioiorfida/NLI_Contradiction_Analyzer/README.md

 1. Configure model paths and database settings in main.py.
 2. The BERT module classifies each statement pair.
 3. The T5 module generates an explanation for the predicted label.
-4. Results are stored in MongoDB for further inspection or downstream analysis.
+4. Results and metrics are showed.

 ## Typical Use Cases